-A. Purpose.
-The development standards for residential zones work together to create desirable residential areas by promoting aesthetically pleasing environments, safety, privacy, energy

-- conservation, and recreational opportunities.
+- A. Purpose.
+The development standards for residential zones work together to create desirable residential areas by promoting aesthetically pleasing environments, safety, privacy, energy conservation, and recreational opportunities.
 The development standards generally ensure that new development will be compatible with the city's character.
 At the same time, the standards allow for flexibility for new development.
 In addition, the regulations provide certainty to property owners, developers, and neighbors about the limits of what is allowed. - B. Development standards.
 The development standards for residential zones are presented in Table 15.18-2.
 Development standards may be modified as provided by chapter 15.320, variances.
 Additional standards may apply to specific zones or uses, see section 15.18.500.
-Footnotes in the table correspond to the sections below.1.Minimum density standard in the RSF zone only applies to subdivisions.
-Development on existing lots and partitions are exempt from this standard.2.Accessory dwellings do not count toward the maximum density standard in the RSF zone.
+Footnotes in the table correspond to the sections below. - 1.
+Minimum density standard in the RSF zone only applies to subdivisions.
+Development on existing lots and partitions are exempt from this standard. - 2.
+Accessory dwellings do not count toward the maximum density standard in the RSF zone.

 Table 15.18-2.
-Development Standards in the Residential Zones

-Standard RSF RMF

-Minimum Density 1 unit per acre 5 units per acre

-Maximum Density 7 units per acre 40 units per acre

-Minimum Lot Size None None for single-family dwelling, cottage cluster development, duplex, or townhomes.
-Multi-family development: 3,000 sq. ft. for first dwelling unit, plus 1,000 sq. ft. for each dwelling unit thereafter on the same property, provided that urban services are available to serve the development.
+Development Standards in the Residential Zones Standard RSF RMF Minimum Density 1 unit per acre 5 units per acre Maximum Density 7 units per acre 40 units per acre Minimum Lot Size None None for single-family dwelling, cottage cluster development, duplex, or townhomes.
+Multi-family development: 3,000 sq. ft. for first dwelling unit, plus 1,000 sq. ft. for each

+dwelling unit thereafter on the same property, provided that urban services are available to serve the development.

 Minimum Street Frontage 50 feet 50 feet

 35 feet on cul-de-sac street 35 feet on a cul-de-sac street

 25 feet for townhomes 25 feet for townhomes

 Minimum Setbacks - -

 - Front of Street-Side Yard 20 feet 20 feet

 - Side Yard 10 feet 10 feet

 None for townhomes None for townhomes

 - Rear Yard 20 feet 20 feet

 Maximum Building Height 45 feet 45 feet

 Maximum Lot Coverage 75% for townhomes 75% for townhomes

 50% for all other uses 50% for all other uses

-Minimum Landscaped Area See Chapter 15.82
+Minimum Landscaped Area See Chapter 15.82 •

 FINDING: The applicant proposes a 3-parcel partition.
-Each parcel will be approximately 0.32 acres in size and have over 91 feet of street frontage.
-While no development is proposed at this time, staff finds that the proposed lots are large enough to accommodate a use in the RSF zone.
+Parcel 1 and Parcel 2 will be approximately 13,235 sqft with 58 feet of road frontage and Parcel 3 will be 22,456 sqft with 50 feet of road frontage.
+While no development is proposed at this time, staff finds that the proposed lots are large enough to accommodate a use in the RSF zone while complying with the setback and lot coverage requirements of LPDC Table 15.18-2.
 Compliance with LPDC section 15.18.400 will be reviewed once development is proposed.